How often should I test reef tank parameters?

 • New tanks: 2-3 times per week while cycling and stabilizing

-• Established tanks: weekly for alkalinity, nitrate, phosphate, salinity
+• Established tanks: weekly for alkalinity, nitrate, phosphate, and salinity

 • After major changes: test within 24 hours after dosing changes, livestock additions, or equipment swaps